cacophony-wj/licentia_black/README.md

 Refer to [Troubleshooting](TROUBLESHOOTING.md).
 If you can't find your answer there, ensure that you have followed **EVERY STEP** of this readme to the letter.
 Often a reinstall of the list will solve many unusual problems.
 If your problem involves an inability to continue a mandatory portion of the game, refer to the _Unofficial Elder Scrolls Pages_ and verify that you are not experiencing a vanilla bug.
 Try loading a save from before the most recent quest stage or dungeon that you started.

+## Guides for modifying the list are available!
+I will not discipline you for modifications!

+To add your dream outfits to your copy of _Licentia,_ [consult the BodySlide document available here.](How-To-Add-Outfits.md]

 ## Contact

 I am regularly available on [my discord server](https://discord.gg/jolly-coop).